jemmy512/book-notes/CS/refactoring-2.md

 ## Large Class

+When a class is trying to do too much, it often shows up as too many fields.
+When a class has too many fields, duplicated code cannot be far behind.

+You can `Extract Class` to bundle a number of the variables.
+If the component makes sense with inheritance, you’ll find `Extract Superclass` or `Replace Type Code with Subclasses` (which essentially is extracting a subclass) are often easier.

 ## Alternative Classes with Different Interfaces

+One of the great benefits of using classes is the support for substitution, allowing one class to swap in for another in times of need.
+But this only works if their interfaces are the same.
+Use `Change Function Declaration` to make functions match up.
+Often, this doesn’t go far enough; keep using `Move Function` to move behavior into classes until the protocols match.
+If this leads to duplication, you may be able to use `Extract Superclass` to atone.

 ## Data Class

+In some stages, these classes may have public fields.
+If so, you should immediately apply `Encapsulate Record` before anyone notices.
+Use `Remove Setting Method` on any field that should not be changed.

+Look for where these getting and setting methods are used by other classes.
+Try to use `Move Function` to move behavior into the data class.
+If you can’t move a whole function, use `Extract Function` to create a function that can be moved.

 ## Refused Bequest

+The traditional story is that this means the hierarchy is wrong.
+You need to create a new sibling class and use `Push Down Method` and `Push Down Field` to push all the unused code to the sibling.
+That way the parent holds only what is common.
+Often, you’ll hear advice that all superclasses should be abstract.

+If the refused bequest is causing confusion and problems, follow the traditional advice.
+However, don’t feel you have to do it all the time.
+Nine times out of ten this smell is too faint to be worth cleaning.

+The smell of refused bequest is much stronger if the subclass is reusing behavior but does not want to support the interface of the superclass.
+We don’t mind refusing implementations—but refusing interface gets us on our high horses.
+In this case, however, don’t fiddle with the hierarchy; you want to gut it by applying `Replace Subclass with Delegate` or `Replace Superclass with Delegate` .

 ## Comments

+If you need a comment to explain what a block of code does, try `Extract Function` .
+If the method is already extracted but you still need a comment to explain what it does, use `Change Function Declaration` to rename it.
+If you need to state some rules about the required state of the system, use `Introduce Assertion` .

+:blub: When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

 # 4 Building Tests